Korean War Legacy Project

 Bio

-Gene Evers was born on July 10, 1931, in Forest Grove, Oregon.
-After high school, he attended college for one term while working on his father’s farm.
-In January 1951, he enlisted in the U.S. Air Force and completed Camera Repairman school.
-Gene volunteered for duty in Korea and served as a camera inspector at Yakota Air Base in Japan.
+Eugene “Gene” Evers was born in Forest Grove, Oregon on July 10, 1931.
+After completing high school, he attended college for one term while working on his father’s farm.
+In January 1951, he enlisted in the United States Air Force and graduated from camera repairman school.
+He volunteered for duty in Korea and served as a camera inspector at Yokota Air Base in Japan.
 During a reconnaissance mission over North Korea, a Russian MiG shot down the RB-29 he was on.
-Gene was wounded in the air battle and captured, spending 14 months as a POW.
+He was wounded in the aerial battle and captured, spending 14 months as a prisoner of war (POW).
 After the armistice, he was released in a prisoner exchange.
-He received the Air Medal and Purple Heart for his service.
-Following the war, Gene returned to his Oregon farm, where he raised eight children.
+For his service, he received the Air Medal and the Purple Heart.
+Following the war, he returned to his Oregon farm, where he raised eight children.

 Video Clips